brooth/jeta-site/mysite/home/markdown/androjeta_overview.md

 ### FindView

-*Androjeta* comes with an annotation that is going to be your favorite:
+*Androjeta* comes with an annotation that's going to be your favorite:

     :::java
     @FindView
     Button saveButton;

 This feature eliminates `findViewById` usage.
 How is that possible?
-It is explained in [this article](/guide/androjeta/findviews.html).
+It's explained in [this article](/guide/androjeta/findviews.html).

 ### Jeta collectors vs scan packages

-You are not allowed to scan packages on Android if you need to search for some classes.
+You aren't allowed to scan packages on Android if you need to search for some classes.
 Nevertheless, `Jeta Collectors` do that job much faster, even if it was possible on Android.
-Please, follow [this link](/guide/collector.html) to be aware of `Jeta Collectors` if you are not yet.
+Please, follow [this link](/guide/collector.html) to be aware of `Jeta Collectors` if you aren't yet.

 ###P.S.